-Some say this world came into being three billion years ago.
+I think they're pikers.
 I think it has been around a lot longer than that.
-What do you think God was doing in eternity past, twiddling His thumbs?
+What do you think God has been doing in eternity past, twiddling His thumbs?
 May I say to you, He had a great deal to do in the past, and He has eternity behind Him.
-So when you read, "In the beginning," go as far back as your little mind can go into eternity past, put down your peg, and Jesus Christ comes out of eternity to meet you there.
+So when you read, "In the beginning," go as far back as your little mind can go into eternity past, put down your peg - and Jesus Christ comes out of eternity to meet you.

-In the beginning was [not is] the Word, and the Word was with God, and the Word was God. -John 1:1
+In the beginning was [not is] the Word, and the Word was with God, and the Word was God.
+(John 1:1)